VHS Revival brings you all the box office and rental happenings from March 1988

 The Doors frontman Jim Morrison was originally considered for the role of protagonist Chris for a previous draft of the movie way back in 1971.
 Known for his strong political beliefs, Morrison was one of the biggest mainstream detractors of the Vietnam War, his signature track The End a prominent part of Francis Ford Coppola’s superlative Apocalypse Now.
 Morrison had a version of the Platoon screenplay in his possession when he was found dead in a bathtub in Paris that same year.

 Another soldier movie riding high in the rental charts that month was sci-fi blockbuster Predator.
-The story of a group of soldiers sent to liberate some comrades in the South American jungle, the film would surprise audiences by flipping genres, swapping blistering action for stalk-and-slash horror with a sci-fi twist.
+The story of a group of soldiers sent to liberate comrades in the South American jungle, the film would surprise audiences by flipping genres, swapping blistering action for stalk-and-slash horror with a sci-fi twist.

 Featuring groundbreaking special effects and the kind of concept that would spawn an entire franchise, John McTiernan’s slice of hypermasculinity starred a peak-of-his-powers Arnold Schwarzenegger, a box office giant who had evolved from a lunkheaded dummy into one of the most charismatic stars in the industry.
 The movie was initially set to star a young Jean-Claude Van Damme as a much leaner version of the eponymous monster until the Predator’s design was ultimately changed.